mikewojtyna/tdd-training/src/main/resources/katas/stack-overflow-question-vote.md

 Try to follow these requirements step-by-step, writing only the code required to implement the current and previous steps.
 Do not think ahead.

-1. Question can be posted by author
-2. Question can be upvoted by any user (except of the author), but no more than once
+1. Question can be upvoted by any user (except of the author), but no more than once
-3. Question can be downvoted by any user (except of the author), but no more than once
+2. Question can be downvoted by any user (except of the author), but no more than once
-4. When question is upvoted/downvoted, it can be downvoted/upvoted again to change the state to "neutral"
+3. When question is upvoted/downvoted, it can be downvoted/upvoted again by the same user to change the state to "neutral" (as if the user never voted)